Prostate Cancer Diet: Best Foods for Prevention

 Tomatoes and other red foods, like watermelon and red grapefruit, are rich in lycopene, a powerful antioxidant that may help reduce the risk of prostate cancer.
 (4)

 Tip!
-Cooking tomatoes makes the lycopene a lot more bioavailable than eating raw tomatoes.
+Cooking tomatoes makes lycopene more bioavailable than raw tomatoes.
 (5)

 WHAT TO EAT | Marinara Sauce, Tomato Puree, Pizza Sauce, Tomato Soup, Ketchup, Bruschetta.
 Also, watermelon, papaya, and red grapefruit.